-Dr. Nina Stachenfeld is being recognized for her accomplishments in science, for her mentorship, and for her efforts on behalf of women at YSM.
+Dr. Nina Stachenfeld was recognized for her accomplishments in science, for her mentorship, and for her efforts on behalf of women at YSM.
 She served as chair and member of the Diversity Committee at the Yale School of Public Health; as an executive board member, Committee for the Status of Women in Medicine (SWIM) since 2010; and is now serving as co-chair of SWIM.
 She has mentored students as a faculty member of Yale’s BioSTEP and Discovery to Cure and has served as a mentor for the Diversity Mentorship Program of the American Physiological Society.
 Her work focuses on cardiovascular disease in women.
 The goal of her research is to understand mechanisms of cardiovascular and metabolic function and risk in women with chronic illness.
 She is interested particularly in the impact of estrogens, progesterone and androgens on cardiovascular function and control of blood pressure and insulin resistance.

 Dr. Nina Stachenfeld and Dr. Elizabeth Jonas, Co-Chairs of Committee on the Status of Women in Medicine at Yale School of Medicine opened the day.

 View the presentations here: https://medicine.yale.edu/centuryofwomen/symposium/